 “My story – of a girl struggling to maintain her grip on education – is the story of millions of girls around the world.
 So many of my friends in my rural village lost that grip due to poverty, and their lives are so drastically different from mine today because of one thing: an education.”

-Founding CAMA member Fiona with her fellow CAMA sisters.
-(Photo: Camfed)
+Founding CAMFED Association member Fiona with her fellow CAMFED Association sisters.
+(Photo: CAMFED)

 Free from worry about how she was going to pay for her tuition, Fiona began to look forward to the possibilities of her life as a law school graduate.
 Five other girls had been granted a bursary along with Fiona, and they supported each other, sharing their clothes so as not to be embarrassed by wearing the same outfits every day.
-Together with Camfed and the first 400 young women whose education Camfed had supported, Fiona founded the Camfed Association, CAMA, a sisterhood that would change her life and define her purpose.
+Together with CAMFED and the first 400 young women whose education CAMFED had supported, Fiona founded the CAMFED Association, informally known as CAMA, a sisterhood that would change her life and define her purpose.
 “CAMA members were singing, dancing, laughing and sharing opportunities because being together removed the isolation we had.
 We were young women who had succeeded through school from a remote community with no access to information, and suddenly we were together”.
-The CAMA network provides vital support during young women’s transition from school into adulthood, providing the skills and confidence they need to thrive.
-In 2017, it reached the 100,000 mark.
+The CAMFED Association provides vital support during young women’s transition from school into adulthood, providing the skills and confidence they need to thrive.

 Fiona, an advocate for girls' education all over the world, speaking at a Girls' Education Forum in London.
 (Photo: Russell Watkins/DFID)

-Fiona with Camfed Tanzania's Program Manager for Young Women's Empowerment Nasikiwa Duke, at the Girls' Education Forum in London.
-(Photo: Sarah Winfield/Camfed)
+Fiona with CAMFED Tanzania's Head of Programs, Nasikiwa Duke, at the Girls' Education Forum in London.
+(Photo: Sarah Winfield/CAMFED)

 “People were asking us, what are your dreams?
 And it was something that we were never asked before.
 We had overcome the biased field of education, and now we could think of becoming lawyers.”

-After graduating from university, Fiona worked as a lawyer in Harare for three years, one of only two female lawyers in a practice of fifteen.
+After graduating from university, Fiona worked as a lawyer in Harare for three years, one of only two female lawyers in a practice of 15.
 She then went on to work for the Bank of Zimbabwe.
-Throughout university and her career, Fiona had been deeply involved in the development of the CAMA network, and its expansion into Ghana in 2001.
+Throughout university and her career, Fiona had been deeply involved in the development of the CAMFED Association, and its expansion into Ghana in 2001.
 Soon after that, Fiona got the opportunity to put her work where her passion lay, helping girls and young women to access education, facilitating their transition into higher education and employment, and creating opportunities to develop their leadership and activism.

-“Being educated is transformative enough, but being in CAMA is even more transformative because you belong to a community.
+“Being educated is transformative enough, but being in the CAMFED Association (CAMA) is even more transformative, because you belong to a community.
 CAMA is there to support young women to make that transition from school to adulthood, and I think that is critical.”

 Fiona at a roundtable discussion with Michelle Obama, discussing what it takes to Let Girls Learn.
-(Photo: Camfed)
+(Photo with kind permission from Let Girls Learn)

-Looking ahead, Fiona sees districts and countries transformed as the CAMA network, a powerful movement of educated young women committed to giving back to their families, and their communities, continues to grow.
-Beyond communities and into the national space, she is proud to see that CAMA members are taking on leadership positions in politics and public services.
+Looking ahead, Fiona sees districts and countries transformed as the CAMFED Association, a powerful movement of educated young women committed to giving back to their families, and their communities, continues to grow, spearheading CAMFED's programs.
+Beyond communities and into the national space, she is proud to see that CAMFED Association members are taking on leadership positions in politics and public services.
 Across Africa, young women changemakers are using their education to drive advocacy, infrastructure, girl's’ education, job opportunities, skills training, philanthropy, and so much more in their communities.

 “Can you imagine?
 One million girls who are educated.
 One million girls who are advocates for education.
 One million girls who are leading in their communities.
 Can you imagine this force unleashed into our communities?
 It is something remarkable”